ahmedkandel/nova-s3-multipart-upload/README.md

 - **File information:**

-	- `->storeName($fileNameColumn)` Stores file_name in this attribute / column / Key.
+	- `->storeName($fileNameColumn)` Stores file_name in this attribute/column/Key.
 You can edit the file name before uploading from the uploader panel.

-	- `->storeSize($fileSizeColumn)` Stores file_size (in bytes) in this attribute / column / Key.
+	- `->storeSize($fileSizeColumn)` Stores file_size (in bytes) in this attribute/column/Key.
 The size will be formatted (in KB, MB, ...) on the file card.

 	- `->storeMeta($array)` Stores other metadata and creates UI to handle them from the uploader panel.
-The `$array` keys are the attributes / columns / keys. e.g.
+The `$array` keys are the attributes/columns/keys. e.g.
 		```php
         ->storeMeta(
             [